See my guide on how to use an Instant Pot.

 Prep Time: 10 minutes

-Instant Pot Pinto Beans are easy to make and a versatile ingredient for quick, healthy meals.
-How to cook pinto beans from dry in your Instant Pot, with cook times for both soaked and unsoaked beans.
-Use these Mexican pinto beans in easy meals such as burritos, rice and beans, soups and chili.
+These Instant Pot Pinto Beans are easy to make and a versatile ingredient for quick, healthy meals.
+This recipe includes cook times for both unsoaked and soaked pinto beans.
+Serve the cooked beans as a side dish or in burritos, rice and beans, soups and chili.

 Ingredients